Language Teaching Degree Design and Assessment

 At the completion of this subject students will be able to:

-- evaluate adapt learning materials and tests to be educationally, culturally and socially appropriate in specific contexts.
+- evaluate and adapt learning materials and evaluation procedures so as to be educationally, culturally and socially appropriate.

 - Audio/Video conferencing